 Can we move this heavy part somehow out of our local system?
 In the current reality, when we have tons of web apps, it should be achieved easily, right?
 Well, yes and no. There are cloud-based IDEs, but all of them are not as half good as the JetBrains products are.
 And we all got used to the old good PhpStorm, didn’t we?

-There is good news for us.
+There is good news for us, though.
 We have a way to run your favorite IDE in a remote environment.
 Not so long ago, JetBrains announced a release of the project called Projector.
 In short, it’s a client-server approach where you may install the IDE on your remote server and use your web browser or a native application for interacting with the IDE.

 Besides the performance standpoint, there are other benefits of running your IDE remotely, such as:

 - Mobility.
 You can switch to another laptop (or iPad!) and continue your work from there without any extra steps.